3191110276/intro-to-kubernetes/README.md

 2. [Kubernetes for container orchestration](2_Kubernetes_for_Containers)
 3. [Creating a basic application with Kubernetes](3_Basic_K8S_App)
 4. Scaling our application
-5. Top-level building blocks for our application
+5. Exposing our application
+6. Advanced application deployment features
-6. Providing external access to the cluster
+7. Providing external access to the cluster
-7. Deploying an example application
+8. Deploying an example application
-8. Persistent storage
+9. Persistent storage
-9. Service Meshes
+10. Service Meshes
-10. Advanced application upgrade
+11. Advanced application upgrade
-11. IT process changes due to Kubernetes
+12. IT process changes due to Kubernetes
-12. Package manager
+13. Package manager
-13. Logical separation of applications and users
+14. Logical separation of applications and users
-14. Kubernetes networking
+15. Kubernetes networking
 99. Notes and Acknowledgements